simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 >
 >**H2**: The sun produces < 10^30 Watts.

-Lastly, you will also need poker chips, in the absence of physical chips you can use [this website](https://pokerchips.io/).
+With these questions ready, we can play Poker!
+In the absence of physical chips you can use [this website](https://pokerchips.io/).

-Armed with one question each and a way to allocate chips you can start playing!

 _____________